glennhickey/progressiveCactus/README.md

 **`--database=DATABASE`**

-Select the type of database from either `tokyo_cabinet` or `kyoto_tycoon` (see below).  `kyoto_tycoon` is necessary to obtain speedup from most types of parallelism and therefore recommended for larger alignments.
+Select the type of database from either `tokyo_cabinet` or `kyoto_tycoon` (see below).  `kyoto_tycoon` is necessary to obtain speedup from most types of parallelism and therefore recommended for larger alignments.  `tokyo_cabinet` is simpler as no server processes are created but is only useful for testing the basic installation on small examples.

 **`--legacy`**